 Type of coffee:

 Arabica Coffee – More volatile compound, meaning more flavours.
 They deteriorate faster and last much shorter after roast.

 Robusta Coffee – Less aromatic profiles, a higher chance of sharp intensity.
 Bitter but less sour.
-Thicker crema and more stable in storage for a longer period.
-Good stabilisers to persistent body with thicker crema.
+Thicker crema and more stable in storage for a more extended period.
+Good stabilisers to achieve a persistent body with thicker crema.

-Both Robusta and Arabica, have their own traits.
+Both Robusta and Arabica beans have their traits.
 Some baristas believe that pure Arabica coffee is superior.
 This can be true if we perceive it by measuring the genome of coffee.
 However, from most real-world data of coffee sales and public taste tests.
-Robusta coffee are still well accepted or even preferred.
+Robusta coffee is still well accepted or even preferred.
 That’s because many cultures are more familiar with coffee made with robustas and may find pure arabica coffee unpleasantly sour.

 Amount of coffee used:

 Darker roasts – You can use lesser beans from 14g to 22g to produce 2 espressos.